eddiejaoude/video-novu-random-issues/README.md

 ![Novu providers](docs/images/2a-novu-integrations.png)

 Click on `Connect` for the provider you wish to integrate with.
-In my case I am using Mailgun and I fill in the private keys provided by Mailgun.
+In my case I am using Mailjet and I fill in the private keys provided by Mailjet.

 ![Novu providers](docs/images/2b-novu-integration-keys.png)